 Why Thomas Frank is exactly the right manager for Tottenham

-Spurs are interested in hiring the Dane after sacking Ange Postecoglou, and his track record at Brentford proves he deserves the chance
+Spurs have appointed Frank after sacking Ange Postecoglou, and his track record at Brentford proves he deserves the chance

 It is the kind of story that has got around the Premier League, and explains why so many wealthy clubs have considered Thomas Frank.
 Earlier this season, the Brentford coach was having a chat with Fabian Hurzeler, and enthusing about Brighton’s style of play.